MingCWang/oauth2-practice/README.md

 ## To dos
 - [x] finish the nav bar and the animations with css
 - [x] implement oauth functionality
-- [ ] create user session and store data in the database
+- [x] create user session and store data in the database
+- [ ] implment protected routes in react
 - [ ] Research on how to deploy the website with aws

 ## Notes